-Use this guide to check your upcoming payment dates and find out when you should receive them.
+Use this help guide to check your upcoming payment dates for tax credits.
+You can also find out the due date of when you should receive them.

 The tax credits payment table shows when you should expect the money.
-There is further information explaining how to find out the amount you will get paid.
+Further information explains what happens with early payments and how to check the amount you will get paid.

 Note: You may receive early tax credit payments if the due date is a Bank Holiday in the United Kingdom.

-Processing a new claim for tax credits can take up to 5 weeks.
+Processing a new claim for tax credits can take up to five (5) weeks.
 Once your claim is successful you will receive an award notice sent to you by post.
 The award notice informs you of the date for your first tax credits payments 2018.